votsun/med-sideeffect-risk/README.md

    - `project.ipynb`
    - Kernel → Restart & Run All

-This notebook:
+This notebook is a stitched summary of all four analysis notebooks.
+It:
+- Walks through the same sections as:
+  - `01_build_cohort.ipynb`
+  - `02_model_baselines.ipynb`
+  - `03_model_nn.ipynb`
+  - `04_lr_on_embeddings.ipynb`
-- Loads `data_processed/admissions_features.csv`
+- Loads the processed feature file `data_processed/admissions_features.csv`
 - Creates train/val/test splits
 - Trains and evaluates:
   - L2 logistic regression
   - L1 logistic regression
-  - small feed-forward NN
+  - A small feed-forward neural network
-  - logistic regression on NN embeddings
+  - Logistic regression on the neural-network embeddings
-- Prints metrics and displays the main plots used in our presentation
+- Reproduces the key metrics and plots that appear in the report and slides

 ### Option B: Run in Google Colab